-Before you got breast implants, you might have thought long and hard about the decision.
+If you’re no longer happy with your breast implants or are concerned that something is wrong with them, replacing them might be the way to go.
 Maybe you made a list of pros and cons and carefully considered the differences between saline and silicone implants.

 Now, it might be months or years after your surgery and you find that you’re not as happy with the results as you thought you’d be.
 Or, it could be that you were happy at first, but now you’re wishing you didn’t go as big or that you went bigger.
 Maybe you’d like to trade saline for silicone or the reverse.